vislies/2020/gallery/index.md

 But there are several things this plot does to minimize the apparent COVID-19 deaths.

-First, although there were some deaths in China early on, COVID-19 did not really start taking off worldwide until 2-3 months into the year. iven that this plot is only for the first 8 months of 2020, this means that the total deaths are counting deaths for nearly twice as much time.
+First, although there were some deaths in China early on, COVID-19 did not really start taking off worldwide until 2-3 months into the year.
+Given that this plot is only for the first 8 months of 2020, this means that the total deaths are counting deaths for nearly twice as much time.

-Second, it’s not clear how accurate the data is.
+Second, it's not clear how accurate the data is.
 The source does not make it clear how these data were collected (other than total deaths were interpolated from "Our World in Data" figures).
 Counting COVID-19 deaths is tricky, and how you count can affect the size.
 So it is important to describe the source of this data.
-For example, both the [CDC COVID-19 count] and the [Our World Data COVID-19 count] use excess mortaility, which shows a much more significant percentage of deaths.
+For example, both the [CDC COVID-19 count] and the [Our World Data COVID-19 count] use excess mortality, which shows a much more significant percentage of deaths.

 <div class="image-stop" />